Request Free Consultation.

 These are just a few symptoms that must be treated by your physician, and could very likely require physical therapy after your car accident:

 -Stiff Shoulder, Elbow, Knee, Hip or Wrist Joints

-Again, every injury should be treated by a Philadelphia, Pennsylvania-licensed professional post-accident – these are just a few that you might suffer from, that can also benefit from a car accident physical therapy settlement.
+Again, every injury should be treated by a Philadelphia, Pennsylvania-licensed professional post-accident – these are just a few that you might suffer from, that can also benefit from car accident physical therapy.

 In Pennsylvania, you can recover any unpaid medical expenses such as physical therapy if these bills are not paid by your auto insurance or private health insurance, including any out-of-pocket deductibles.